Site icon AppSealing

 SSL Pinning serves as a robust security mechanism designed to enhance the trust and integrity of client-server communications.
 Through types like Static and Dynamic SSL Pinning, it offers an additional layer of verification beyond the traditional SSL certificate validation.
 By hard-coding the server’s SSL certificate or public key into the client application, SSL Pinning ensures that the app communicates only with the intended server, thereby thwarting potential Man-in-the-Middle (MiTM) attacks and certificate-based exploits.

 However, it’s crucial to understand that SSL Pinning isn’t a one-size-fits-all solution.
 It introduces challenges, such as complicating the app deployment process, adding to the development workload, and reducing operational flexibility.
-These limitations require careful consideration, especially when balancing the need for heightened security against the demands of agile development and deployment processes.
+These limitations require careful consideration, especially when balancing the need for heightened app security against the demands of agile development and deployment processes.

 Source: The Federal Reserve